 Kimberly’s “niche” is being a multi-disciplined generalist.
 Through her various company and board engagements (Colorado Women’s Chamber of Commerce, The Rise School of Denver, Colorado Sports Hall of Fame, WorthGroup Architects, etc.) she applies her broad-level strategic and operational infrastructure experience to support organizations as they address the cross-disciplinary challenges associated with growth and expansion.

-Kimberly does participate in the board recruiting tools www.BoardProspects.com as well as www.ExecRank.com, and has engaged in continuing education programs specific to boards including:
+Kimberly has participated in board recruiting organizations such as www.BoardProspects.com as well as www.ExecRank.com, and has engaged in continuing education programs specific to boards including:

 - The Board’s Role in Long-Term Growth (with David Sullivan)